-Working and consulting within many corporations I have experienced the good, the bad, and the inept of people within the human resources role.
+Working and consulting within many corporations, I have experienced the good, the bad, and the inept of people within the role of human resources.

-I’m contracted for two years, by a senior chief operating officer to lead a series of managerial-leadership development coaching and learning workshops with 15 staff from various teams.
+I’m contracted for two years by a senior chief operating officer to lead a series of managerial-leadership development coaching and learning workshops with 15 staff from various teams.
 We are four months into the process, and I check in with the COO.
-She shares that everything is going well, we are making progress based on the objectives and key results expected and she is seeing improvement in most of the people.
+She shares that everything is going well, we are making progress based on the objectives and key results expected, and she sees improvement in most people.

 The following day I receive a call from human resources, asking me to come to the office for a meeting.

 The meeting went like this: